DesmetQuentin/pyseasters/docs/database/gsdr.rst

    this page's :ref:`How to cite <gsdr-cite>` section.

-Data access with PySEASTERS
+Data access with SEASTERSdb
 ---------------------------

-With PySEASTERS, the most direct way to access GSDR data is by using the :func:`~pyseasters.gsdr.data_loaders.load_gsdr` function.
+With SEASTERSdb, the most direct way to access GSDR data is by using the :func:`~seastersdb.gsdr.data_loaders.load_gsdr` function.
 Hereafter is a code snippet applying this function with some filtering:

 .. code:: pycon

    >>> from datetime import datetime
-   >>> import pyseasters as ps
+   >>> import seastersdb as ps
    >>> data, metadata = ps.load_gsdr(
    ...    filter_condition="station_id.str.startswith('MY')",  # focuses on Malaysia
    ...    time_range=[datetime(2017, 1, 1), datetime(2017, 12, 31)],